Dr Imogen Choi

 All areas of sixteenth and seventeenth-century Spanish literature (papers VII, X, XII, XIV), as well as translation and the Prelims (first-year) course.

-I am keen to hear from potential graduate students interested in exploring early modern Hispanic literature and culture, especially those who may wish to focus on poetry, religious culture and/or colonial Latin America.
+Imogen welcomes applications from MSt and DPhil students working on early modern Hispanic literature and culture, especially those with an interest in poetry, religious culture and/or colonial Latin America.

 Rodrigo Cacho and Imogen Choi, eds, The Rise of Spanish American Poetry, 1500-1700: Literary and Cultural Transmission in the New World (Cambridge: Legenda, 2019)

 ‘Os lusíadas and Armas antárticas: Eros, Eris and the Art of Imitation in Colonial Epic’, in Rodrigo Cacho and Imogen Choi, eds, The Rise of Spanish American Poetry, 1500-1700: Literary and Cultural Transmission in the New World, pp. 222-238

 ‘Épopée, guerre coloniale et communauté politique dans le vice-royaume du Pérou, 1560-1610’, trans.
 Aude Plagnard, Receuil Ouvert (2018)